 Location, location, location.
 Why is location so important?
 What are the factors that affect where urban areas are situated?
-An in-depth case study of Auckland (one of the world's most liveable cities) is used to investigate this, including a field trip.
+Mega cities: why are they so large?
+What is like to live in them?
 We will also look at factors affecting the liveability of Auckland.

 The geography of disease is investigated.
-What factors assist the spread of diseases both today and in the past;
+What factors assist the spread of diseases both today and in the past; spatial epidemiology and its contribution to containing navigation in our urban environment with an introduction to using GPS and GIS technology.
+A two day field trip to Waitomo may be offered depending on the Covid-19 situation.